UMNET-perfSONAR/pssid-gui2/services/client/README.md

 ### src/views/.

-.vue files can be simplified significantly!
+* .vue files can be simplified significantly!
 If we take advantage of the src/components/dynamicform.vue and src/components/edit_dynamicform.vue files and retrofit these files accordingly, this will become MUCH cleaner.
   * Can actually create a MongoDB collection with a "page" for each .vue file!
 Pull formstuff/layout stuff from there and index by name!
+(Store a name and formlayout attribute in the database to make this work).

+* Move to [composition API]([url](https://vuejs.org/guide/extras/composition-api-faq.html)) layout!
+Currently using vue's options layout and it isn't the cleanest approach.
+Attempted to start this with the src/views/hosts.api.vue file!
+(Not perfectly functional but a good start :p)

+* Move some of the data formatting/ computation stuff (tests and archivers especially) to the corresponding /src/stores/ file.
+Will help trim files significantly.
+Ran out of time for this!